celineyayifeng/National-Gallery-Art-Analytics/README.md

 ### Overview

-The goal of this project is to build an end-to-end batch data pipeline to perform ELT (Extract Load Transform) on data records relating to the 130,000+ artworks in the collection from the National Gallery of Art.
+The goal of this project is to build an end-to-end data pipeline to perform ELT (Extract Load Transform) on data records relating to the 130,000+ artworks in the collection from the National Gallery of Art.

 ### Problem statement